 What is the Arts & Letters Jump Scholars Program?

-An invitation-only summer program for select incoming freshmen at Southern Miss, sponsored by the College of Arts & Letters.
+A summer program for select incoming freshmen at Southern Miss, sponsored by the College of Arts & Letters.
 Students who participate will take three summer courses together before starting Southern Miss in the fall.
-The classes will take place July 7-August 1, so Jump Scholars will begin fall 2014 at Southern Miss with 9 semester credit hours already finished.
+The classes will take place June 24—July 24, 2015 so Jump Scholars will begin fall 2015 at Southern Miss with 9 semester credit hours already finished.
 While taking the classes together, students will also enjoy field trips, social events, and other opportunities not given to other incoming students.
 The Jump Program is designed to reward hard-working students and give them a chance to “jump” ahead and benefit from a shared learning experience in a warm, friendly environment.

 Is it an honor?

 Yes.
 Absolutely!
-Only a small number of students are invite to participate.
-You should list this on your resume – 2014 Arts & Letters Jump Scholar.
+Only a small number of students are invited to participate.
+You should list this on your resume – 2015 Arts & Letters Jump Scholar.

 Where will I live?